Skip to Main Content

 What Are the Effects of Drug Fiending?

-The effects of drug fiending depend on the particular drug that the person is craving but can include physical symptoms, poor mental well-being, relationship problems, and many other issues.
+Many of the effects of drug fiending include struggling to have relationships, consistently losing jobs, and getting angry quickly.
+The specific effects of drug fiending depend on the particular drug that the person is craving but can include physical symptoms and poor mental well-being.

 Does Fiending Make You Addicted to Drugs?